 The Honors College offers study abroad trips to add an experiential dimension to the Honors curriculum and provide a peak experience in a student's education.
-Previous trips have included Italy, Greece, Mexico, Israel, the Netherlands and Ireland.
+Previous trips have included Italy, Greece, France, Spain, the Netherlands, Ireland and Israel.

 Led by Dr. Andrew Hamilton

 Join Dr. Hamilton on a unique, STEM-oriented trip to Galapagos.
 Students who take Dr. Hamilton's Spring 2015 Biology class, "Sex and Death: Evolution, Sociality, and Biogeography," will have the opportunity to participate.

 In the course, students will read Darwin's On the Origin of Species, Mendel's "Experiments on Plant Hybridization," and other primary works in evolutionary biology.
 On the trip, students will be able to walk in some of Darwin’s footsteps, as well as become acquainted with some of the species (finches, frigates, tortoises, boobies, and the solitary carpenter bee, Xylocopa darwini) and processes they’ve studied in the course.
 Taking Dr. Hamilton's course isn't required to join the study abroad trip but is strongly encouraged.

 Are you ready for England?
 How about Scotland?
 In May 2015, Dr. Zecher will lead an intrepid group to explore the great capitals and rugged frontiers of Great Britain.
 This trip will feature time in London, York, and Edinburgh, with lots of hiking in the unparalleled Scottish Highlands.